-FIGURE 3.
-AVERAGE NUMBER OF APPLICANTS AND PARTICIPANTS IN ATI COURSES full participation in virtual courses (Figure 4(b)).
+In FY23, ATI's training has continued to become more inclusive, along several dimensions.
+While female relative participation rates in FY23 were similar to FY22, it remains well above pre-pandemic levels (Figure 4(a)).
+The share of participants from Fragile and Conflict States (FCS) increased in FY23 with the resumption of in-person training, as connectivity and stretched capacity may have hindered their full participation in virtual courses (Figure 4(b)).
 In addition, the current strategy to reach more non-anglophone participants is paying off, with a significant increase in the share of this group to more than half of total participants (Figure 4(c)).
-Efforts to improve diversity among ATI participants will continue, including through the translation of course materials, simultaneous interpretation of classes into French and Portuguese, tailoring of course materials to FCS contexts, and further efforts to ensure ATI's gender, language, and FCS diversification goals are prominent in course selection decisions.
+Efforts to improve diversity among ATI participants will continue, including through the translation of course materials, simultaneous interpretation of classes into French and Portuguese, tailoring of course materials to Fragile and Conflict-Afflicted States (FCS) contexts, and further efforts to ensure ATI's gender, language, and FCS diversification goals are prominent in course selection decisions.

-Overall, performance indicators of ATI training improved in FY23, largely due to the resumption of in-person deliveries which typically produce larger learning gains and overall participant satisfaction than virtual courses.
-Initially, with the onset of the COVID-19 pandemic,

-ATI's shift to virtual training came at some cost along both these dimensions.
+Overall, performance indicators of ATI training improved in FY23, largely due to the resumption of in-person deliveries which typically produce larger learning gains and overall participant satisfaction than in virtual courses.
+Initially, with the onset of the COVID-19 pandemic, ATI's shift to virtual training came at some cost along both these dimensions.
 Thanks to efforts on further adaptation of course materials and teaching methods to virtual delivery this trend was reversed in FY22 when both average learning gains and overall satisfaction with ATI courses increased.
 In FY23, the (non-statistically significant) drop in performance metrics for virtual training were outweighed by the higher learning gains and satisfaction observed for in-person training, explaining the overall increases (Figure 6).

 In FY23, ATI maintained its delivery of non-course CD events.
-Virtual delivery has made these activitieswebinars, conferences, peer-to-peer events-easier to organize, allowing the Fund to convene leading academics, policymakers from SSA and beyond, and IMF staff, including senior officials.
+Virtual delivery has made these activities-webinars, conferences, peer-to-peer events-easier to organize, allowing the Fund to convene leading academics, policymakers from SSA and beyond, and IMF staff, including senior officials.
 These events also allow ATI to expose a larger number of country officials to both timely policy discussions, sharing of experience, and the knowledge frontiers on several topics of relevance to the SSA region.
 For instance, ATI continued its partnership with AFR to organize the Peer-to-Peer Research Seminar (P2PRS) Series, with three papers presented by researchers from the BCEAO (Central Bank of West African States), the Central Bank of Cabo Verde, and the Ministry of Finance of Senegal, on topics of broader relevance to SSA countries (Table 3).

 Administrative capacity was strengthened in FY23 to support the expansion of activities.
 The Steering Committee approved the hiring of additional program officers in FY23 to better align administrative capacity with the required workload, as ATI continued to scale up operations.
-Recent hires along with productivity gains, as staff becomes more proficient with various training modalities, will allow ATI a buffer to further expand its core activities or accommodate intrayear requests for new activities.
+Recent hires along with productivity gains, as staff becomes more proficient with various training modalities, will allow ATI a buffer to further expand its core activities or accommodate intra-year requests for new activities.